Fashion Design & Merchandising

 Our undergraduate degrees in fashion design and fashion merchandising emphasize an industry viewpoint, preparing you for a professional career in the global fashion marketplace.
-Explore individual degree programs by selecting an option from the menu below, or go directly to our Degree Programs page to see an overview of all programs offered by TWU Fashion and Textiles.
+Explore individual degree programs by selecting an option from the menu below, or go directly to our Degree Programs page to see an overview of all degrees offered by TWU Fashion Design & Merchandising.

 Are you seeking an industry position in fashion design or production?
 Students in our fashion design programs gain experience designing, developing, and constructing apparel and related products, while learning about product development, apparel construction, fashion sketching, textiles, computer-aided design, pattern making, tailoring, draping, and portfolio and collection development through hands-on projects.